Predictia/AQUA/src/aqua_diagnostics/ensemble/README.md

 - A combined CLI for all three ensemble sub-classes.
 - Implement a class to handle an ensemble of 3D data.
 - Integrated in the github workflow.
+- Include the Reader class in the notebooks in addition to the specific paths.
+- Include the catalogs whereever the Reader class is used.

 ## Contributing